-With the end of the exploration phase the production phase begins, which lasts 15 minutes.
+With the end of the exploration phase the production phase begins, which lasts 17 min.
 The referee box publishes information regarding products and machines.
-This includes machine zones and contained colors of ring and cap stations, as well as the different product variants that can be produced (cf. Section 3.3).
+This includes machine zones and orientations, and contained colors of ring and cap stations (cf. Section 3.3).
 The refbox posts orders (cf. Section 5.6.2) which then must be fulfilled by the robot teams.
 Using production machines requires interaction through communication with the refbox described in Section 3.2.4.